Image: Festoon House Lighting.

-Because caring for house plants is effortless, it’s a no-nonsense process.
-Embraced by deeply-hued foliage and sleek silhouettes, each house plant is a study in heightened appearance without hassle.
-Best of all, with our comprehensive buying guide, you’ll be well on your way to maximized looks in every nook and cranny of your home, office and beyond.
+Embraced by deeply-hued foliage, sleek silhouettes, fresh fruit and beyond, each houseplant is a study in lively decor...literally.
+And with our comprehensive buying guide, you’ll be well on your way to maximized looks in every nook and cranny of your home, office and beyond.

-There’s a lot to love when it comes to house plants, from their versatility to their good looks and low-maintenance care.
-So, the better question is: why not?
-You get all the benefits of plant ownership without any fuss.
+There’s a lot to love when it comes to houseplants, from their versatility to their good looks and low-maintenance care.
 Plus, with our handy guide, you’ll have all you need to pick your favorites, plant, maintain and help each variety thrive (no green thumb required).

-From there, proper watering, pruning and the occasional fertilizer application take house plants to the next level of health.
+From there, proper watering, pruning and the occasional fertilizer application take houseplants to the next level of health.
 Good health = amazing looks, fruit production, savory spice and more.
+And if you're still daunted, try a few of our easy care houseplants to get you started.

 Also, ensure your chosen pot has drainage holes to avoid root rot.
 And dispose of any standing water in your pot’s saucer to avoid fungal growth.